1997 British Academy Television Awards

 The 1997 British Academy Television Awards were held on 29 April at the Royal Albert Hall in London, as a joint ceremony with the British Academy Film Awards and was hosted by Lenny Henry.
 To date, it is the last occasion upon which the two sets of awards have been given jointly at the same event; from 1998, the Film and Television Awards were given at separate ceremonies for the first time since 1968.

 Winners and nominees

 Winners are listed first and highlighted in boldface; the nominees are listed below.

-Best Comedy Performance winner David Jason.